jzuhone/YT.jl/doc/source/users_guide/profiles.rst

 ========

 ``yt`` allows for data container objects to be binned up into profiles along some dimension defined by a field.
-These can be in 1D, 2D, or 3D. ``jt`` reproduces this functionality via the ``YTProfile`` type:
+These can be in 1D, 2D, or 3D. ``YT`` reproduces this functionality via the ``YTProfile`` type:

 .. code-block:: julia